zaphosting/docs/docs/dedicated-windows-palworld.md

 You can do this by creating a new `StartServer.bat` file in the root directory and populating it with: `PalServer.exe -publiclobby`.
 The special `-publiclobby` start up flag enables Community Server mode making it accessible in the server list.

-You should also set a server name that can be easily found, view our [Server Configuration](palworld-configuration.md) on how to do this.
+You should also set a server name that can be easily found, view our [Server Configuration](palworld-configuration.md) guide on how to do this.
 :::

 ## Starting & Connecting to your server